krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 ### Signal Dynamics

-Now that we’ve defined how we observe a system of presences over a finite time interval, we turn to what happens when we observe the system across a continuous sequence of non-overlapping intervals.
+Now that we’ve defined how to observe a system of presences over a single finite interval, we turn to what happens when we observe the system continuously over time—computing the parameters of the presence invariant across consecutive, equal-sized, half-open intervals.

 ![Sampling a system of presences across uniform intervals](../assets/pandoc/system_presences_discrete.png){#fig:system-presences-discrete}

-This is a fundamental construct in the presence calculus—it allows us to study the evolution of presence density over time: the *signal dynamics* of the system.
+This step is fundamental to the presence calculus: it allows us to study how presence density evolves across consecutive observations—the *signal dynamics* of the system.

-The presence invariant defines a constraint among three key parameters measured in each interval: average presence density, signal incidence rate, and average mass contribution per signal.
+The presence invariant holds at each interval and defines a constraint among the three key parameters:  presence density, signal incidence rate, and mass contribution per signal.

 > Given any two of these, the third is completely determined.
-> Among them, presence density is the output; incidence rate and average mass
+> Among them, presence density is the output; incidence rate and  mass
 > contribution are the inputs.

-At each interval, presence density can be directly observed—but the invariant requires that it always equal the product of incidence rate and average mass
+At each interval, presence density can be directly observed—but the invariant requires that it always equal the product of incidence rate and  mass
 contribution:

 > Any change in presence density must result from a change in incidence rate,
-> average mass contribution, or both.
+>  mass contribution, or both.
 >
 >In other words, the system has only *two degrees of freedom* among three
 > interdependent variables.